c09-blueprint/project-the-blueprint/README.md

 Blueprints also allows users to collaborate on a project through project link that is shared to their email.
 However, users will have to create an account in order to access the board shared with them.

 ## Highlighted Features

 Here is a list of some feature we've implemented aside from the easily idenfitable ones that we did not want to go unnoticed:

 - Nodes can be deleted, duplicated, and can change background color.
 - Text can be added to the edges.
 Make sure to move the cursor to the center of the edge and you will notice you're able to click and add text.
 - Edges can be deleted by clicking the 'backspace' key when selected.
 - Real-time syncing.
 Multiple users can be on the same board and see real-time changes.
 - There is a sanity check to ensure the input is a valid email.
+- Users can use the 'back' and 'forward' buttons on their browser to navigate through the pages they've visited.
+The information on the pages will persist.
+- If users are not logged in, the Blueprint button on the nav bar will redirect them to the landing page.
+Otherwise, logged in users will be redirect them to the 'My Workspace' dashboard.

 ## Tech Stack